Spotting scams.

 Online, phone

-To extract your personal and financial information to faciliate identity theft or secure funds.
-This pattern of defrauding is seen in CRA / immigration / emergency / bank inspector scams.
+To extract your personal and financial information to facilitate identity theft or secure funds.
+This pattern of defrauding is seen in CRA / immigration / emergency bank inspector scams.

-To extract your personal and financial information to faciliate identity theft or secure funds.
-This pattern of defrauding is seen in CRA / immigration / emergency / bank inspector scams.
+To extract your personal and financial information to facilitate identity theft or secure funds.
+This pattern of defrauding is seen in CRA / immigration / emergency bank inspector scams.

 Returning funds sent to you “accidentally”.